ansible-network/config_manager/docs/load.md

 ## How to use this function

-The examples below demonstate how to use this function in a playbook.
+The examples below demonstrate how to use this function in a playbook.

 ## How to load and merge a configuration